benjann/coefplot/README.md

 Main changes:

+    28may2025 (1.8.7)
+    - coefplot could be slow in large datasets because unused observations were eliminated only after collecting the results; to improve performance, coefplot now removes all observations before doing anything else (making use of frames Stata 16 or newer)
+    - unless -baselevels- or -omitted- was specified, coefplot dropped all coefficients containing a "b." or "o." flag; such coefficients are now only dropped if their value is zero

     22feb2023 (1.8.6)
     - option rename() could break if all coefficients of a model were subject to renaming; this is fixed